wokalski/gobi/README.md

 2. `./install.sh`
 3. `./gobi hello.ml`

 The `gobi` script creates `libGobi.a` in `build` directory.
-The attached xcode project has an iOS target which links to the library and executes code contained in it.
+The attached Xcode project has an iOS target which links to the library and executes code contained in it.

 You can verify that it works by double clicking the project and clicking run.